Evangelical Church in Hessen and Nassau

 The Evangelical Church in Hessen and Nassau (Evangelische Kirche in Hessen und Nassau, EKHN) is a United Protestant church body in the German states of Hesse and Rhineland-Palatinate.
+According to the Protestant Church in Germany its English name is the Protestant Church of Hesse and Nassau.
 There is no bishop and therefore no cathedral.
 One of its most prominent churches is Katharinenkirche in Frankfurt am Main.